shadybraden/loggifly/README.md

 2. Ensure containers names **exactly match** your Docker **container names**.
     - Find out your containers names: ```docker ps --format "{{.Names}}" ```
     - 💡 Pro Tip: Define the `container_name:` in your compose files.
-3. **Troubleshooting Multi-Line Logs**.
-If multi-line entries aren't detected:
+3. **Test Regex Patterns**: Validate patterns at [regex101.com](https://regex101.com) before adding them to your config.
+4. **Troubleshooting Multi-Line Log Entries**.
+If LoggiFly only catches single lines from log entries that span over multiple lines:
-    - Wait for Patterns: LoggiFly needs a few lines to detect the pattern the log entries start with (e.g. timestamps/log formats)
+    - Wait for Patterns: LoggiFly needs to process a few lines in order to detect the pattern the log entries start with (e.g. timestamps/log formats)
     - Unrecognized Patterns: If issues persist, open an issue and share the affected log samples
-4. **Test Regex Patterns**: Validate patterns at [regex101.com](https://regex101.com) before adding them to your config.
-Example for error detection:
-`regex: \b(ERROR|CRITICAL)\b`

 ---

 ## License